Fujifilm X-T20 vs Olympus E-M1 III

 Studio photographers will appreciate that the Olympus E-M1 III (unlike the X-T20) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The E-M1 III is a recent model that features in the current product line-up of Olympus.
-In contrast, the X-T20 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the X-T20 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X-T20 was succeeded by the Fujifilm X-T100.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.
+Further information on the features and operation of the X-T20 and E-M1 III can be found, respectively, in the Fujifilm X-T20 Manual (free pdf) or the online Olympus E-M1 III Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-T20 and the Olympus E-M1 III?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.